On viscosity solutions of path dependent PDEs: Introduction

 It is then very natural to view BSDEs as semi-linear PPDEs, and 2BSDEs and $G$-martingales as fully nonlinear PPDEs.
 However, we shall emphasize that PPDEs can rarely have classical solutions, even for heat equations.
 We refer to Peng and Wang \cite{PW} for some sufficient conditions under which a semi-linear PPDE admits a classical solution.

-The present work was largely stimulated by the recent paper Peng \cite{Peng-viscosity} which appeared while our investigation of the problem was in an early stage.
-Peng proposes a notion of viscosity solutions for PPDEs on {\cad} paths using compactness arguments.
+The present work was largely stimulated by Peng's recent paper \cite {Peng-viscosity}, which appeared while our investigation of the problem was in an early stage.
+Peng proposes a notion of viscosity solutions for PPDEs on c\`{a}dl\`{a}g paths using compactness arguments.
 However, the horizontal derivative (or time derivative) in \cite{Peng-viscosity} is defined differently from that in Dupire \cite{Dupire} which leads to a different context than ours.
-Moreover, \cite{Peng-viscosity} derives a uniqueness result for PPDEs on {\cad} paths.
-Given the non-uniqueness of extension of a function to the {\cad} paths, this does not imply any uniqueness statement in the space of continuous paths.
+Moreover, Peng \cite{Peng-viscosity} derives a uniqueness result for PPDEs on c\`{a}dl\`{a}g paths.
+Given the nonuniqueness of extension of a function to the c\`{a}dl\`{a}g paths, this does not imply any uniqueness statement in the space of continuous paths.
 For this reason, our approach uses an alternative definition than that of Peng \cite{Peng-viscosity}.

 The main objective of this paper is to propose a notion of viscosity solutions of PPDEs on the space of continuous paths.
-To focus on the main idea, we focus on semi-linear case and leave fully nonlinear case for future study.
+To focus on the main idea, we focus on the semi-linear case and leave the fully nonlinear case for future study.
 We shall prove existence, uniqueness, stability, and comparison principle for viscosity solutions.

 The theory of viscosity solutions for standard PDEs has been well developed.
 We refer to the classical references Crandall, Ishii and Lions \cite{CIL} and Fleming and Soner \cite{FS}.
-As is well understood, in path dependent case the main challenge comes from the fact that the space variable is infinite dimensional and thus lacks compactness.
-Our context does not neither fall into the framework of Lions \cite{Lions-Hilbert-I, Lions-Hilbert-II, Lions-Hilbert-III} where the notion of viscosity solutions is extended to Hilbert spaces by using a limiting argument based on the existence of a countable basis.
+As is well understood, in path-dependent case the main challenge comes from the fact that the space variable is infinite dimensional and thus lacks compactness.
+Our context does not fall into the framework of Lions \cite{Lions-Hilbert-I,Lions-Hilbert-II,Lions-Hilbert-III} where the notion of viscosity solutions is extended to Hilbert spaces by using a limiting argument based on the existence of a countable basis.
 Consequently, the standard techniques for the comparison principle, which rely heavily on the compactness arguments, fail in our context.
 We shall remark though, for first order PPDEs, by using its special structure Lukoyanov \cite{Lukoyanov} studied viscosity solutions by adapting elegantly the compactness arguments.